laserpants/powerpants/README.md

 ##### Flattening nested nodes

 A multiplication or addition node that appears inside a node of the same type can be merged with its parent, since these operators satisfy the associative law.
-For example, the identity <i> a + b + (c + d + e) = a + b + c + d + e </i> is captured by to the following simplification:
+For example, the identity <i> a + b + (c + d + e) = a + b + c + d + e </i> is captured by to the following node tree simplification step:

 ```
    (+)                    (+)